 - 1. The Society may from time to time recognise affiliated College Societies, which shall be noted in the Standing Orders. - 2.
 It shall be a condition of recognition as a College Society that it admit to its meetings as a guest both any Member who is a member of his own College Society as defined in the Standing Orders and any Honorary Member or Member of the University Faculty of Mathematics. - 3.
-An affiliated College Society shall notify any changes in its officers to the Archimedeans, and when so doing shall also give notice of any changed contact details. - 4.
-A Society shall continue to be recognised until one of the following occurs: - (a) it fails to comply with either of the previous two sections; - (b) it dissolves itself; - (c) it fails to hold a meeting during an academic year; - (d) it is disaffiliated by a General Meeting.
+An affiliated College Society shall notify any change in its officers to the Archimedeans not more than fourteen days after the relevant change, and when so doing shall also give notice of any changed contact details. - 4.
+A College Society shall continue to be recognised until one of the following occurs: - (a) the Committee decides that the College Society shall not continue to be recognised as an affiliated College Society because of a failure to comply with one of the two previous paragraphs; - (b) it dissolves itself; - (c) it fails to hold a meeting during an academic year; - (d) it is disaffiliated by a General Meeting.

-In any of these cases, it shall not continue to be recognised as an affiliated Society, and its name shall be removed from the list of recognised Societies in the Standing Orders.
+In any of these cases, it shall not continue to be recognised as an affiliated College Society, and its name shall be removed from the list of recognised College Societies in the Standing Orders.